nmushegian/minicash-wikidocs/pages/database.md

 - The first is called Rock.
 	- Rock is a direct key-value store.
 	- Rock is insert-only, no value can be changed once inserted.
 All state is implemented with constant-time access of some small number of values (e.g., "exists" and "spent" status for utxo).
 	- A database transaction over a rock is called a `rite`.
-We say "database transaction" to emphasize that this is not minicash transaction, which is called a `tick`.
+We say "database transaction" to emphasize that this is a distinct concept from a minicash transaction, which is called a `tick`.
 Processing a tick happens at a different layer of abstraction.
 - The second is called Tree.
 	- Tree is a key-value store with an immutable map API.
 You could call this a "pure map" or an "immutable map", although in a precise definition you should try to avoid these terms and emphasize that it is an *API* that navigates an abstraction in the underlying rock.
 	- A database transaction over a tree is called a `twig`.
+It is distinct from `rite`, the transaction on the underlying rock, and very different from `tick`, which is a minicash transaction (which exists at a higher level of abstraction).
+	- A `twig` is *implemented* using `rite`, because Tree is an abstraction on top of Rock.
+	- For efficiency, you can access the underlying `rite` from inside a `twig`, so that you don't need to open separate transactions if you want to insert things into the direct map and also into the pure map.
+Your language bindings should help you ensure that these remain logically isolated.
+	- A tree is implemented using a data structure we are for now just calling a "fast prefix tree", which might more precisely be called an "adaptive patricia trie".
+That means,
+		- It is a prefix tree
+			- It has variable "depth" nodes, like a patricia trie
+			- It has variable "width" nodes, like an adaptive radix tree
+		- The "patricia" or "depth" part is a time optimization, and is essential for performance.
+		- The "adaptive"width" part is a space optimization, and ha -